Thesis Formatting and Completion Guidelines

 IV.
 Information on Copyrighting, What to Do with a Disseratation, and Explanation of ProQuest Publishing Options

 The CMU Libraries provide guidance on copyrighting your thesis (determining copyright ownership, copyright permissions, registering copyright).
+Information is also provided in the College guidelines.

 V. Students in joint degree programs whose home department is not EPP